lortza/lortza.github.io/_posts/2017-07-12-css-variables.md

 date:   2017-07-12 03:02
 ---

 If you find yourself working in CSS and missing the ability to use SASS variables, oh boy do I have a treat for you.
-You <em>can</em> use variables in CSS.
+You _can_ use variables in CSS.
 They just look a little bit different than they do in SASS.

 Set them up in a root block at the top of your stylesheet: